Forex Broker Regulation: Understanding FCA, ASIC, CySEC and More

 - Verify: https://www.mas.gov.sg/

 Our Advice: Treat offshore-regulated brokers with extreme caution.
-Higher leverage is not worth risking your entire account.
+Higher leverage is not worth risking your entire account with a broker that has no legal obligation to return your funds.

 Regulatory Requirements Comparison